Use session keys

 For a useful resource to calculate timestamps online, visit [UNIX Timestamp](https://www.unixtimestamp.com/).

-Also, note how a policy indicates the policy that sponsors the gas fees of the transaction to register the session key.
+Also, note how a `policy` indicates the gas sponsorship that covers the gas fees of the transaction to register the session key.

 Register the session key using Openfort: